The use of cannabis based therapies for pets has generated a great deal of interest from pet owners around the world.

 Mild cases of marijuana toxicosis can be accompanied by lethargy and anxiety in dogs and cats.
 In more severe cases, it can result in urinary incontinence, ataxia, bradycardia (slow heart rate) and host of other symptoms.
 In particularly severe cases, while uncommon, marijuana toxicosis can result in coma and death.

 While THC should be avoided, a cannabinoid called cannabidiol (the one that shows so much potential for humans) appears to be generally pet-friendly – and it has no psychotropic effect.
 Most of the commercial pet products now available are based on cannabidiol extracted from industrial hemp, which in naturally very low in THC.

-Some of the conditions that cannabis medicines are thought to be of benefit in treating pets; particularly dogs:
+Some of the conditions that cannabis medicines are thought to perhaps be of benefit in treating pets; particularly dogs:

 - Anxiety (such as separation anxiety)

 While there appears to be a significant amount of anecdotal evidence regarding the use of CBD in successfully treating various conditions in pets, much more research needs to be carried out.
 Most research to date has been with rats and mice, and that has occurred in relation to human applications.

 The good news is that pet-oriented clinical trials are finally starting to occur.
 For example, the College of Veterinary Medicine & Biomedical Sciences at Colorado State University will be running a trial on the efficacy of cannabidiol for the treatment of epilepsy in dogs.